magento/devdocs/guides/v2.1/cloud/live/sens-data-over.md

 </div>

 ### List of system-specific configuration settings {#cloud-config-specific-list}
-The table in this section shows the system-specific settings we include in `config.local.php` in version 2.1.4.
+The tables in this section show the system-specific settings we include in `config.local.php` in version 2.1.4.

+You can set variable values per scope (default, website, store, or store view).
+For example, you could set the default locale used in a particular website.

+First, determine the scope name as discussed in [Scope values](#cloud-system-vars-scopes), then append to it a system variable as discussed in [System values](#cloud-system-vars-sys).

 How to read the tables: